 Thoroughly clean your living space to eliminate any lingering odors.

-quit buddy.
-Someone who is also trying to quit
+a quit buddy.
+Someone who is also trying to quit can help motivate

-can help motivate you to stay true to your goal.
-You and your quit buddy can be
+you to stay true to your goal.
+You and your quit buddy can be there for each

-are they’ll provide encouragement and gentle nudges to help you meet your goal.
+provide encouragement and gentle nudges to help you meet your goal.
+Members of

-Members of SouthBeachDiet.com can look for a buddy to quit with on the Message
+SouthBeachDiet.com can look for a buddy to quit with on the Message Boards.

 - Consider nicotine-replacement therapy.
 According to the ACS, up to 90 percent of smokers avoid quitting because of difficulty managing their nicotine cravings.
 Some people can benefit from nicotine-replacement therapy because it can help ease a smoker’s physical cravings.
 Certain nicotine-replacement products, like gums and patches, are available over the counter, while others, like sprays and inhalers, require a prescription.
 Another prescription medication, bupropion, acts on your brain chemistry to reduce nicotine cravings and withdrawal.
 If you are determined to quit smoking, speak with your physician about one of these aids.
 Combining this pharmacological approach with behavioral changes like those described above can really increase your chances of success!